🐧Linux

 If /bin/bash has a sticky bit set you can use /bin/bash -p for a privileged shell.

-Source : https://medium.com/go-cyber/linux-privilege-escalation-with-suid-files-6119d73bc620
+Source : https://medium.com/go-cyber/linux-privilege-escalation-with-suid-files-6119d73bc620arrow-up-right

 Find writable files